navi-language/website/tools.md

 Navi LSP Server is a [Language Server Protocol] for Navi and Navi Stream, it can be used in any IDEs that support LSP.

-The `navi-lsp-server` bin is includes in the release package, we you [install](/installation) Navi, you will get `navi-lsp-server` bin.
+The `navi-lsp-server` bin is included in the release package: when you [install](/installation) Navi, you will get the `navi-lsp-server` bin.

 ```bash
 $ navi-lsp-server &